shawnaten/cs4733Project/README.md

-You need to create modify the email in this [file](modules/emailTransporter.js) to an email you can access.
+You need to create modify the email in this [file](modules/emailTransporter.js) to an gMail you can access.
 Create a file called `.env` with `EMAIL_PASS=your_password` in the root of the project directory.
 If you don't do this the app won't start.